 GoogleWebMasters Help also suggest and recommend why you should have a sitemap.

 Submit your website sitemap generated in the previous step to Google Webmasters, and Bing WebMasters.
-Google WebMasters is an invaluable tool if you want to closely monitor how you are doing in your SEO.
+Google WebMasters or what is known today as the Google Search Console is an invaluable tool if you want to closely monitor how you are doing in your SEO.
 We won't delve into the details of WebMasters here, but if you are serious about SEO, then you need to make sure you visit Google WebMasters often and understand clearly what's going on.
 These two search engines will be the ones which generate most traffic by far.
 Buying access to a 100 million other directories is probably a waste of money.

-The TITLE tag is highly regarded by Google and can make a significant positive or negative impact - sh404SEF above allows you to set a good title which can optimize your SEO.
+The TITLE tag is highly regarded by Google, it is one of the highest on page seo ranking factors which you can influence and can make a significant positive or negative impact - sh404SEF above allows you to set a good title which can optimize your SEO.
+Of course, if you are looking for a great Joomla seo plugin, you don't need to go further than sh404SEF Joomla extension

 These are also highly qualified by Google and you should put a description which makes sense, ideally for each page